open-cogsci/osdoc/content/publications.md

 {: .reference}

 Goudbeek, M. B., Haagmans, I., & Krahmer, E. J. (2013).
 The object without qualities: referring with negative properties.
 In M. Knauff, M. Pauen, N. Sebanz, & I. Wachsmuth (Eds.), *Proceedings of the 35th Annual Conference of the Cognitive Science Society* (pp. 2440–2445).
 Austin, TX: Cognitive Science Society.
 {: .reference}

-Grainger, J., Mathôt, S., & Vitu, F. (in press).
-Tests of a model of multi-word reading: Effects of parafoveal flanking letters on foveal word recognition. *Acta Psychologica*.
-{: .reference}

 Hermens, F., Lachmann, T., & van Leeuwen, C. (2013).
 Is it really search or just matching?
 The influence of Goodness, number of stimuli and presentation sequence in same–different tasks. *Psychological Research*. doi:10.1007/s00426-013-0529-1